The Beatles on Ed Sullivan

 You probably know that Ansel Adams was on a career path to be a concert pianist.
 Then one summer he discovered photography in Yosemite which for him ignited a creative sunburst.
 He finally had to make the choice between photography and music as his chosen profession, as he put it, you can’t serve two mistresses.
 He transposed the discipline he had found in his studies of classical music to photography, which is why you see in his work such precision.
 Over and over he drew from the wellspring of his musical roots—even saying that the negative was the “score” and the print the “performance.”

 You find so many photographers whose roots go back to music in some way, how about Annie Leibovitz for example?
 Remember she got her start shooting for RollingStone, the first mag centered around modern music.
-She talks about the importance of music as a key element in her shoots to set the mood she’s looking for or or simply to keep the set in the groove.
+She talks about the importance of music and photography as a key element in her shoots to set the mood she’s looking for or or simply to keep the set in the groove.

 I’d love to hear your connection to music and how it’s influenced your work.